DIYtranscriptomics/DIYtranscriptomics.github.io/_pages/data.md

 ---

-## Where can I acces public RNA-seq data
+## Where can I access public RNA-seq data

 In the second half of the course, you'll learn how to access hundreds of thousands of samples already pre-mapped using Kallisto!
 These are available through several different resources, which we'll discuss, but we'll focus on the [ARCHS4 database from Avi Ma'ayan's lab](https://amp.pharm.mssm.edu/archs4/index.html).
 You'll want to download the compressed ARCHS4 databases for mouse samples [here](https://www.dropbox.com/s/crz1ctpqhbpb1ox/mouse_matrix_v8.h5?dl=0).
 Note that this download is ~7GB of data.